 What’s the main message?

-That quality rules over quantity in terms of your food intake and workouts.
-Forget counting calories, this is all about making your training sessions and meals count for more.
+Forget counting calories, this is more about changing mindsets and making your training sessions and meals count for more.

 What will I learn?

-That you can actually eat a lot more than you think, provided you’re eating the right things and exercising in the right way - each work hand-in-hand to support one another.
+That you can eat a lot more than you think, provided your food and workouts work hand-in-hand to support one another.